Prisoner Express creates an opportunity for incarcerated men and women to get information, education and a public forum for creative self-expression.

 Rather than “going crazy” which is something hard to control, an awareness took hold that prisoners were in a crazy making environment.
 From this new understanding we could offer programs and tips on how to stay centered and balanced in difficult settings.
 Judging from the letters we received it was clear our programs were helping.

 In just our second year we had over 500 people writing and I could not imagine how we would keep up – but we kept adapting and creating new programs.
 We began attracting volunteers and working to become as efficient as we could.
-Our goal has always been low cost, high quality educational and creative programming for Prisoner Express members.
+Our goal has always been to provide low cost, high quality educational and creative programming for Prisoner Express subscribers.

 Now, over 19,000 men and women have participated through the program.
 Currently there are over 4000 individuals enrolled in one or more of our free programs.